thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 This will happen most of the time.
 As soon as we have a good solution, the solutions similar to it tend to be worse in average and the number of even better solutions in the neighborhood tends to get smaller.
 However, if we would have been at&nbsp;$\sespel'$ instead, an application of `1swap` could well have resulted in&nbsp;$\sespel$.
-In summary, the chance to find a really good solution by iteratively sampling the neighborhoods of good solutions is higher than trying to randomly guessing them (as `rs` does) &nbsp; even if most of our samples are worse.
+In summary, we can hope that the chance to find a really good solution by iteratively sampling the neighborhoods of good solutions is higher compared to trying to randomly guessing them (as `rs` does) &nbsp; even if most of our samples are worse.

 ### Stochastic Hill Climbing Algorithm